dntpan1c/CWTeamsTicketCallback/readme.md

 This function places certain information from live updates made to Service Tickets in your ConnectWise Manage PSA (On-Premise and Cloud) on a specified Service Board to be displayed in Real Time with certain relevant information in Microsoft Teams in a specific Channel.
 The time between an update to a Ticket in ConnectWise Manage to a message in a Teams Channel is less than a few seconds.

+There is a "duplicate check" implemented here that will only show the first update to each ticket that the connector sees.
+If there is a duplicate callback, it will be processed but not pushed to the channel.

 Going into this, you will want to know the EXACT name (spaces and all) of the ConnectWise Service Board you will want information to flow from (this only supports a single board -- complete this process for each board you want to do this with) and which Teams Channel you want this to flow into.

 # Prerequisites